Reviewer Guidelines

 in the final submission.
 A serious number of grammatical or spelling errors

-might render a submission unacceptable.
-For works with particularly bad writing, you
+might render a paper unacceptable.
+For papers with particularly bad writing, you

 might suggest that they consider using an external editor.